 I am interested in supervising any aspect of English social and economic history, especially of the period, c.
 1250-1540.
-My particular research interests centre upon medieval urban society, the growth and decline of medieval towns, domestic and international commerce and the link between trade and towns in the later Middle Ages and women and work in the later middle ages.
-I also research crafts and industry, particularly mining, in the Sherwood region in the medieval period.
+My particular research interests centre upon medieval urban society, the growth and decline of medieval towns, domestic and international commerce, particularly the use of credit to finance later medieval trade and Economic recession in fifteenth-century England.
+I have also written on and supervise PhDs on women and work in the later middle ages.
+I also research crafts and industry, particularly coal mining, in the Sherwood region, in the medieval period.

 All of my teaching reflects my research interests and has grown from that research.
 In the second year I teach Plague, famine and flood: crisis and change in English society, 1250-1540 that provides… read more

 My research focuses on the English society and its economy in the later Middle Ages.
 Much of my work so far has concentrated upon medieval towns and their economies.
-I am writing a second monograph,… read more
+My second monograph, entitled… read more

 All of my teaching reflects my research interests and has grown from that research.
-In the second year I teach Plague, famine and flood: crisis and change in English society, 1250-1540 that provides an introduction to the main themes of English social history in the later middle ages.
-My third year Special subject, Mean Streets: English urban society, 1100-1540 allows students to examine a wide range of fascinating sources available for the study of town life in the Middle Ages; my third-year option, Women and work in later medieval England, 1200-1500, again uses often very detailed and insightful medieval sources to examine the work that women undertook in later medieval England.
+In the second year I teach Plague, famine and flood: crisis and change in English society, 1250-1540 that provides an introduction to the main themes of English social and economic history in the later middle ages.
+My third year Special subject, The Black Death allows students to examine a wide range of fascinating sources available for the study of English society between 1348 and 1520 ; my third-year option, Women and work in later medieval England, 1200-1500, again uses often very detailed medieval sources to examine the work that women undertook in later medieval England.

 My research focuses on the English society and its economy in the later Middle Ages.
 Much of my work so far has concentrated upon medieval towns and their economies.
-I am writing a second monograph, entitled Towns and trade in later medieval England that examines the link between the urban economy and growth and decline in some of England's largest provincial towns.
-Recent articles and chapters have included studies of small towns and their role as constituent elements within the seigneurial manorial economy, English borough courts and commercial contraction and the impact of cycles of economic growth and decline upon the built environment of medieval towns.
-I am currently working on studies of the Nottinghamshire coal industry in between c.1200-1540; medieval market foundation as an entrepreneurial enterprise and female merchants in later medieval England.
+My second monograph, entitled Credit and trade in later medieval England that examines the the use of credit to finance later medieval domestic trade.
+Recent articles and chapters have included studies of small towns and their role as constituent elements within the seigneurial manorial economy, English borough courts and commercial contraction and the impact of cycles of economic growth and decline upon the built environment of medieval towns, the Nottinghamshire coal industry in between c.1200-1540, medieval urban guilds and business networks and a chapter on Chaucer's Merchant in the Canterbury Tales.

-I welcome enquires from anyone wishing to undertake research on any aspect on English social or economic history of the later Middle Ages, with particular reference to medieval towns, medieval trade or women and their role in the medieval economy.
-I am currently supervising PhDs on Nottingham between 1400 and 1600, reconstruction after town fires in Early modern England, property law in thirteenth-century England and the medieval urban soundscape.
+I welcome enquires from anyone wishing to undertake research on any aspect on English social or economic history of the later middle ages, with particular reference to medieval towns, medieval trade, credit and debt or women and their role in the medieval economy.
+I have supervised the following PhDs: